thesnappingdog/hubspot-multistep-form-generator/README.md

 - Make sure jQuery is loaded on your page
 - Each 'step' is a unique form.
 Create as many forms as you need.
 - Make sure you use 'Display thank you message' on every form except the last one
+- !! make sure Email is the FIRST question on your initial form.
+Otherwise you need to push a different index in data.push(incoming[CORRECT_INDEX_HERE]) !!
+Use console.log(incoming) to troubleshoot your incoming serializeArray data.

 ## How: